Sauvie Island: Recreational beaches

 Not all of the island's beaches have public beach access.
 The public beaches on Sauvie Island are Walton Beach, North Unit Beach, and the clothing-optional Collins Beach on the island's east coast along NW Reeder Road's last few miles past the end of the pavement.
 The beaches are open from dawn to 10:00 p.m., and are closed to overnight use and camping.
 Open fires are not allowed.
 Dogs are allowed if they are leashed.
-This section of the beach is often a party like environment on warm and sunny days, leading to an alcohol ban in effect from May 1 to September 30 that began in 2018.
+This section of the beach is often a party-like environment on warm and sunny days, leading to an alcohol ban in effect from May 1 to September 30 that began in 2018.
 Beach parking requires a Sauvie Island Wildlife Area parking permit available at stores on the island.
 Vehicles without a permit are subject to a ticket costing around $75.

 Farms

 Sauvie Island is home to dozens of private farms, from nurseries and gardens, to about a dozen fruit and vegetable farms open for public U-picking.
 Crops include strawberries, raspberries, marionberries, blackberries, blueberries, peaches, pears, sweet corn, cherries, broccoli, lettuce, cauliflower, zucchini, tomatoes, green beans, cucumbers, pumpkins, herbs, and others.
-Along with crops these farms also include activities such as hay rides, cow trains, pumpkin patches and mazes.
+Many of these farms also offer activities such as hay rides, cow trains, pumpkin patches, and mazes.